alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

 ### Prepare CREATE VIEW
 Same as `CREATE TABLE`.
-If there is a SQL statement that needs to be modified, please modify it according to the standard that conforms to HybridDB for PostgreSQL syntax.
+If there is a SQL statement that needs to be modified, please modify it according to the standard that conforms to the HybridDB for PostgreSQL syntax.

 ### Prepare CREATE EXTERNAL TABLE
 HybridDB for PostgreSQL supports parallel import from OSS or export to OSS through external tables (which is called